interledger/rafiki/docs/transaction-api.md

 # Transaction API

+## Quote

+The wallet creates a quote on behalf of a user by passing details to `Mutation.createQuote`.

+First, the recipient Open Payments account or incoming payment is resolved.
+Then, the STREAM sender quotes the payment to probe the exchange rate, compute a minimum rate, and discover the path maximum packet amount.

+The quote may fail in cases such as if the payment pointer or account URL was semantically invalid, the incoming payment was already paid, a terminal ILP Reject was encountered, or the rate was insufficient; or in the case of some transient errors, such as if the Open Payments HTTP query failed, the quote couldn't complete within the timeout, or no external exchange rate was available.

+If the STREAM sender successfully established a connection to the recipient and discovered rates and the path capacity, Rafiki sends the quote details to the wallet's configured quote endpoint.
+If the quote is acceptable and the `sendAmount.value` does not exceed sender's account balance, the wallet returns `201` with the quote.
+The wallet may also adjust quote amounts as follows:

+- If `quote.paymentType` is `FIXED_SEND`, `receiveAmount.value` may be reduced.
+- If `quote.paymentType` is `FIXED_DELIVERY`, `sendAmount.value` may be increased.

+Rafiki assigns a deadline based on the expected validity of its slippage parameters for the wallet to fund the payment and returns the created quote.

 ## Outgoing Payment Lifecycle

 ### Payment creation

-A user creates a payment by passing details to `Mutation.createOutgoingPayment`.
-The payment is created in the `PENDING` state.
+The wallet creates a payment on behalf of a user by passing details to `Mutation.createOutgoingPayment`.
+The payment is created in the `FUNDING` state.

-### Quoting

-To begin a payment attempt, an instance acquires a lock to setup and quote the payment.

-First, the recipient Open Payments account or incoming payment is resolved.
-Then, the STREAM sender quotes the payment to probe the exchange rate, compute a minimum rate, and discover the path maximum packet amount.

-Quotes can end in 3 states:

-1. Success.
-The STREAM sender successfully established a connection to the recipient, and discovered rates and the path capacity.
-This advances the state to `FUNDING`.
-The parameters of the quote are persisted so they may be resumed if the payment is funded.
-Rafiki also assigns a deadline based on the expected validity of its slippage parameters for the wallet to fund the payment.
-2. Irrevocable failure.
-In cases such as if the payment pointer or account URL was semantically invalid, the incoming payment was already paid, a terminal ILP Reject was encountered, or the rate was insufficient, the payment is unlikely to ever succeed, or requires some manual intervention.
-These cases advance the state to `FAILED`.
-3. Recoverable failure.
-In the case of some transient errors, such as if the Open Payments HTTP query failed, the quote couldn't complete within the timeout, or no external exchange rate was available, Rafiki may elect to automatically retry the quote.
-The state remains as `PENDING`, and Rafiki internally tracks that the quote failed and when to schedule another attempt.

-After the quote ends and state advances, the lock on the payment is released.

 ### Funding

-After quoting completes, Rafiki notifies the wallet operator via an `outgoing_payment.funding` [webhook event](#webhooks) to reserve the maximum requisite funds for the payment attempt by moving `sendAmount.value` from the funding wallet account owned by the payer to the payment account.
+After the payment is created, Rafiki notifies the wallet operator via an `outgoing_payment.created` [webhook event](#webhooks) to reserve the maximum requisite funds for the payment attempt by moving `sendAmount.value` from the funding wallet account owned by the payer to the payment account.

 If the wallet funds the payment, the state advances to `SENDING`.